 Fig. 5.
 Microscopic images of the cross-section of jute-polyester composites showing the volumetric composition and fibre/yarn packing arrangement for increasing fibre content.
-It is observed that lower fibre content results in intra-yarn voids, while higher fibre content results in inter-yarn voids; although there is no overall difference in void content.
 Scale bar is 1 mm.

 Maximum fibre volume fraction

 The yarns used in this study are flax (50 tpm) and jute (190 tpm).
 The experimentally known packing fractions φ are 43.2% and 56.9% for the flax and jute yarn, respectively (from [20]).
 From Fig. 5, it can be seen that the yarns follow a square packing arrangement hence vf,max,FRP is taken to be π/4 (= 78.5%).
 Using Eq.
 1, the derived maximum obtainable fibre volume fraction vf,max is 33.9% for the flax composites and 44.7% for jute composites.
 The bottom-most image in Fig. 5 is of jute-polyester with vf = 37.8% (5 layers).
 The yarns seem well-packed within the composite cross-section and thus a theoretical maximum fibre content of 44.7% for the jute composites is realistic.